 - Section 8.
 Team work

-Each of them might be completed stand alone or together with an educator, youth worker, career guidance provider, vocational rehabilitation advisers etc.
+Each of them might be completed stand alone or together with a psychologist, an educator, a youth worker, a career guidance provider, a vocational rehabilitation adviser etc.

-This non-formal validation process will help the youth with disability further to clarify his/her own strengths and abilities and where needed (in case of low level) some additional support might be offer by relevant professional.
+This non-formal validation process helps youth with disability further to clarify his/her own strengths and abilities and where needed (in case of low level) some additional support might be offer by relevant professional.